propublica/fakenator/README.md

 # 🥓 Baconator (local) 🥓

-this app sets up a baconator caching system on localhost.
+this app sets up a static site generator on localhost.

 ## Set-up